Akalanka47000/tasklist-go/README.md

 ## Getting started

 - Run `go mod download` to download all dependencies
-- Run `go run ./src/main.go` to start the development server without live reloading
+- Run `go run ./src/server.go` to start the development server without live reloading
 - Run `air` to start the development server with hot reloading

-- Optionally, run `pnpm install` to setup git hooks
+- Optionally, run `bun install` (or the package manager of your choice) to setup git hooks